Terms and Conditions for the supply of goods and services.

 1.1 We operate the website www.jodrellbank.net.
 We are a Royal Charter corporation registered in England and Wales under number RC000797 and with our registered office at Oxford Road, Manchester, M13 9PL.
 Our VAT number is GB 849 7389 56

 1.2 Contacting us if you are a consumer:

 (a) To cancel a Contract in accordance with your legal right to do so as set out in clause 8, you just need to let us know that you have decided to cancel.
 The easiest way to do this is to complete the cancellation form on our website.
+Please note that the cancellation applies to products and not to tickets.
 A link to the website cancellation form will be included in our Dispatch Confirmation.
 If you use this method we will e-mail you to confirm we have received your cancellation.
-You can also e-mail us at firstname.lastname@example.org.
+[You can also e-mail us at email@example.com.]
 If you are emailing us or writing to us please include details of your order to help us to identify it.
 If you send us your cancellation notice by e-mail or by post, then your cancellation is effective from the date you send us the e-mail or post the letter to us.